hapax/hapax.github.io/assets/teaching.md

 Perhaps, then, we should only take *natural walkers* into the scrubland, those who walk tirelessly and without complaint.
 These students would seem to have the most hiking potential.
-But this all depends: what if walking is a skill that can be developed?
+But this all depends on whether walking is a skill that can be developed.
-What if, by restricting our attention to natural walkers, we miss out on a huge pool of talent, namely those with the potential to be great hikers if they practice walking?
+If so, then by focusing on natural walkers, we lose access to a huge pool of talent, namely those who have the potential to be great hikers if motivated to walk.

 Both of these solutions are unsatisfying because the answer is obvious.
 We should stop marching students through the scrubland!